aboutcode-org/scancode-toolkit/docs/source/getting-started/home.rst

 - Discover the origin and license of the open source and third-party software components that you use,

-- Discover direct dependent pacakges and indirect pinned or locked dependencies,
+- Discover direct dependent packages and indirect pinned or locked dependencies,

 - Assemble a software component Inventory of your codebase, and report the data using standard SBOM formats,